akkikhan/Primus-SaaS/examples/trunked-npm-backend/README.md

 # Trunked Primus Backend Sample

 This folder contains a minimal Express backend that consumes the published [`primus-identity-validator`](https://www.npmjs.com/package/primus-identity-validator) package exactly the way it is documented on npm.
-Use it as a quick start template for wiring the validator into any trunked npm service.
+Use it as a quick start template for wiring the validator into any trunked npm service and to demo how an existing “open” application gains authentication the moment the middleware is introduced.

 ## Prerequisites